NathanHinthorne/Goose-Browser-Extension/README.md

 # Annoying Goose Browser Extension

 A playful goose that encourages taking breaks.
-This extension is designed to prevent users from getting too absorbed with their devices by providing a fun and engaging way to take breaks.
+This extension is designed to prevent users from getting too absorbed with their devices by providing a fun way to take breaks.

 BEWARE THE WRATH OF THE GOOSE! 🪿
 Use at your own risk.
-It may close some tabs.
+You may get very annoyed.

 ## Plans